 Norwich Castle was founded by William the Conqueror sometime around 1067.
 Before Henry II built Orford Castle in the mid-12th century, Norwich was the only major royal castle in East Anglia.
 Today only the castle keep remains and it has been a museum since 1895.
 It is a Grade I-listed building and a Scheduled Ancient Monument.

 Note: Norwich Castle is currently undergoing a £13.5m project to transform the castle keep.
 The Norwich Castle: Royal Palace Reborn Project will cause some planned closures.
+The medieval Castle building and the Anglo Saxon and Viking galleries are currently closed, but most galleries are open, including Art, Decorative art, Natural History, Boudicca and the Romans and the Regimental Displays.
+Admission is accordingly reduced.
 Get more information here.

 #4 Visit Sainsbury Centre for the Arts